jwk0224/deep-learning/SQM_NOTE.md

 - hide some part of correct output sentence and let the network predict them
 	- no need to generate the words one at a time during training

-Since the paper Attention Is All You Need came out,
+Since the paper 'Attention Is All You Need' came out,
-there have been many other iterations of this model like BERT, DistilBERT
+there have been many other iterations of this Transformer Network model like BERT, DistilBERT